sathomas/jsDataV.is/src/text/ch3/05-click-events.md

 Throughout this chapter we've looked at how to include a lot of visual information in a small space, making it easier to integrate a visualization within a web page.
 The basic sparkline by itself is very efficient, and previous examples have added annotations and composites to increase the information density further.
 Sometimes, however, there's just no way to fit all the possible data in a small enough space.
 Even in these cases, though, the interactive nature of the web can help us out.
 Our web page can start with a compact visualization but expand to a different view—one with richer details—with a simple click or tap.

-Indeed the compact quality of sparklines seems to invite interaction.
+Indeed, the compact quality of sparklines seems to invite interaction.
 In every usability test I've performed that included sparklines on a web page, the participants invariably clicked on the chart.
 That was true even when there were no other details that the page could provide and the participants had no idea what to expect in response to their clicks.
-Users would inevitably click on sparklines just to see what happens.
+They clicked just to see what happens.

 This example continues our stock market example.
 We'll begin with the same basic stock price chart we've seen before, but enhance it to provide details when users click on the chart region.